civican/legisinfo/44-1/bills/C-70/bill_text.md

     **(2.2)** Section 19 does not apply to the disclosure of the dataset.

-    **(3)** **The** authorization **is** valid for a period of not more than **10** years from the date on which the Commissioner approves it under the `Intelligence Commissioner Act`.
+    **(3)** The authorization is valid for a period of not more than 10 years from the date on which the Commissioner approves it under the `Intelligence Commissioner Act`.

 ### Section 23

 Subsections 11.2(2) and (3) of the Act are replaced by the following:

-**(2)** A designated employee may, to the extent that it is strictly necessary, query or exploit a Canadian dataset that is subject to a judicial authorization issued under section 11.13 to assist the Service in the performance of its duties and functions under **section** 12, 12.1 **or 15**.
+**(2)** A designated employee may, to the extent that it is strictly necessary, query or exploit a Canadian dataset that is subject to a judicial authorization issued under section 11.13 to assist the Service in the performance of its duties and functions under section 12, 12.1 or 15.

-**(3)** A designated employee may, to the extent that it is strictly necessary, query or exploit a foreign dataset that is the subject of an authorization under section 11.17 that has been approved by the Commissioner under the `Intelligence Commissioner Act`, to assist the Service in the performance of its duties and functions under **section** 12, 12.1 **or 15**.
+**(3)** A designated employee may, to the extent that it is strictly necessary, query or exploit a foreign dataset that is the subject of an authorization under section 11.17 that has been approved by the Commissioner under the `Intelligence Commissioner Act`, to assist the Service in the performance of its duties and functions under section 12, 12.1 or 15.

 ### Section 24

 Paragraph 11.21(1)(b) of the Act is replaced by the following:

-the retention is strictly necessary to assist the Service in the performance of its duties and functions under **section** 12.1 **or** 15; or
+the retention is strictly necessary to assist the Service in the performance of its duties and functions under section 12.1 or 15; or

 ### Section 25